GuillaumeMougeot/gbifxdl/README.md

 For any other request, don't hesitate to reach out by sending me an email.

 Many thanks to anyone interested by this work.

+## Acknowledgement

+This work has been inspired by the amazing works done in [gbif-dl](https://github.com/plantnet/gbif-dl/tree/master) and in [ami-ml](https://github.com/RolnickLab/ami-ml/tree/main/src/dataset_tools).